logo

 Jonjo Shelvey

-Still at Charlton when this list was published, Shelvey’s move to Liverpool may not have worked out, but the midfielder has established himself as a Premier League player with Swansea and Newcastle.
+Still at Charlton when this list was published, Shelvey’s move to Liverpool may not have worked out, but the midfielder established himself as a Premier League player with Swansea and Newcastle.

 He’s pretty proud of his career, as evidenced by the fact he likes to make guests watch his highlights after a night out.